Sherlock Gnomes: Development

 In March 2012, it was reported that a sequel to Gnomeo & Juliet was in development at Rocket Pictures.
-Emily Cook, Kathy Greenberg, Andy Riley and Kevin Cecil—four of the nine writers of the original film—were attached to write the screenplay.
-Steve Hamilton Shaw and David Furnish returned as producers, with Elton John serving again as executive producer and contributing new songs.
+Emily Cook, Kathy Greenberg, Andy Riley and Kevin Cecil—four of the nine writers of the original film—were attached to write the script.
+Steve Hamilton Shaw and David Furnish returned as producers, with Elton John serving again as executive producer and composing new songs.
 The sequel would introduce Sherlock Gnomes, described as "the greatest ornamental detective", hired to investigate the mysterious disappearance of gnomes.

 In September 2012, John Stevenson, co-director of Kung Fu Panda (2008), was announced as the director.
 Kelly Asbury, who directed the original film, was unavailable due to his commitments on Smurfs: The Lost Village (2017) for Sony Pictures Animation.
 However, he remained involved as a creative consultant and voiced the Red Goon Gnomes.

 Casting

 In November 2015, Johnny Depp was announced as the voice of Sherlock Gnomes, with the film scheduled for release on January 12, 2018.
 James McAvoy and Emily Blunt reprised their roles as Gnomeo and Juliet, respectively.